Menu

 ---|---|---|---|---|

-1P_JAR | Advertising purpose.
-They contain a unique randomly generated value that allows the Platform to distinguish browsers and devices.
-This information is used to measure ad performance and provide product recommendations based on statistical data. | Google Adwords | 1 month | |
+1P_JAR | Advertising cookie containing a unique randomly generated value to distinguish browsers and devices.
+Used to measure ad performance and provide product recommendations based on statistical data. | Google Adwords | 1 month | |

-ANID | Advertising purpose.
-They contain a unique randomly generated value that allows the Platform to distinguish browsers and devices.
-This information is used to measure ad performance and provide product recommendations based on statistical data. | Google Adwords | 1 year | |
+ANID | Advertising cookie with a unique randomly generated value to distinguish browsers and devices.
+Used for measuring ad performance and providing product recommendations. | Google Adwords | 1 year | |

-CONSENT | Advertising purposes.
-They contain a unique randomly generated value that allows the Platform to distinguish browsers and devices.
-This information is used to measure ad performance and provide product recommendations based on statistical data. | Google Adwords | 1 year | |
+CONSENT | Advertising cookie containing a unique randomly generated value to distinguish browsers and devices.
+Used for measuring ad performance and providing product recommendations. | Google Adwords | 1 year | |

-APISID | Used by Google to store user preferences and information during the display of pages with Google maps. | Google Maps | 2 years | |
+APISID | Used by Google to store user preferences and information when displaying pages with Google Maps. | Google Maps | 2 years | |

-HSID | Used by Google to store user preferences and information during the display of pages with Google maps. | Google Maps | 2 years | |
+HSID | Used by Google to store user preferences and information when displaying pages with Google Maps. | Google Maps | 2 years | |

-NID | It is used to display geographic locations using Google Maps. | Google Maps | 6 months | |
+NID | Used to display geographic locations on Google Maps. | Google Maps | 6 months | |

-OGPC | Used for the visualization of geographic locations using Google Maps. | Google Maps | 2 months | |
+OGPC | Supports visualization of geographic locations using Google Maps. | Google Maps | 2 months | |

-SAPISID | It is used by Google to store user preferences and information during the display of pages with Google maps. | Google Maps | 2 years | |
+SAPISID | Used by Google to store user preferences and information when displaying pages with Google Maps. | Google Maps | 2 years | |

-SID | Used by Google to store user preferences and information during the display of pages with Google maps. | Google Maps | 2 years | |
+SID | Used by Google to store user preferences and information when displaying pages with Google Maps. | Google Maps | 2 years | |

-SSID | Used by Google to store user preferences and information during the display of pages with Google maps. | Google Maps | 2 years | |
+SSID | Used by Google to store user preferences and information when displaying pages with Google Maps. | Google Maps | 2 years | |

-SIDCC | This cookie is used by Google to provide services and extract anonymous information about navigation. | 3 months | ||
+SIDCC | Provides services and extracts anonymous browsing information. | 3 months | ||

-_ga | It is used to distinguish users for statistical purposes. | Google Analytics | 2 years | |
+_ga | Distinguish users for statistical purposes. | Google Analytics | 2 years | |

-_gid | Used to distinguish users for statistical purposes. | Google Analytics | 24 hours | |
+_gid | Distinguish users for statistical purposes. | Google Analytics | 24 hours | |

 _gat | Used to limit the percentage of requests through Google Tag Manager. | Google Analytics | 1 minute | |

-CloudFlare | __cfduid | Used by the CloudFlare service to identify trusted web traffic. | CloudFlare | 1 year |
+CloudFlare | __cfduid | Identifies trusted web traffic. | CloudFlare | 1 year |

-fbsr_* | Facebook cookie that helps identify which users have opted in with their Facebook account. | Login with Facebook | 1 year | |
+fbsr_* | Helps identify users who log in with their Facebook account. | Login with Facebook | 1 year | |

-ACCOUNT_CHOOSER | Authentication cookie.
-Helps to remember the Google account previously used to log in. | Google Accounts | 2 years | |
+ACCOUNT_CHOOSER | Authentication cookies that remember the Google account previously used to log in and maintain sessions. | Google Accounts | 2 years | |

-AEC | Security cookie used to ensure that requests in a browsing session are made by the user and not by other sites. | 6 months | ||
+AEC | Security cookie ensuring that requests during a session are made by the user, not other sites. | 6 months | ||

 DoubleClick (Google) | DSID | Advertising purpose.
 Helps identify the user on non-Google sites and remember if you agreed to receive interest-based ads. | Google DoubleClick | 10 days |